daychopan/react-EditableText/README.md

 The component can optionally take name and commit as props

-The commit prop listens for final change for the text and not on each change like onChange
+The commit prop listens for final change on the text and not on each change like onChange
 ```javascript
 <EditableText  value={this.state.text} name="sample" commit={this.handleCommit} onChange={this.handleChange}/>
 ```